2 LED Flasher Light Using IC 555 - Electronics circuits Hookup - Made Easy

 2 LED Flasher Light Using IC 555

 The IC 555 is a versatile and widely used timer IC that can be configured in various modes to create different types of circuits.
-One popular application is creating an LED flasher circuit, where LEDs blink at regular intervals.
-In this article, we'll guide you through the process of assembling a 2 LED flasher light using the IC 555.
+One popular application is making an LED flasher circuit, where LEDs blink at regular intervals.
+In this article, we'll guide you through the process of assembling a 2-LED flasher light using the IC 555.

 Know your circuit